What is e-waste?

 Right to Repair Intern, U.S. PIRG Education Fund

-Do you have a closet or basement full of old electronics that you’re not sure what to do with?
-Well, if you get rid of those old smartphones, laptops, TVs or other devices, they become electronic waste (e-waste), which can harm our environment and health.
-The U.S. Environmental Protection Agency defines e-waste as “used electronics that are nearing the end of their useful life and are discarded, donated, or given to a recycler.”
-But don’t worry: There are plenty of ways to responsibly dispose of these devices and even give them new lives.
+If you’re like most Americans, the answer is yes.
+But as soon as you try to get rid of those old smartphones, laptops, TVs or other devices, they become electronic waste (also known as “e-waste”), which can harm our environment and our health.
+The Environmental Protection Agency defines e-waste as “used electronics that are nearing the end of their useful life and are discarded, donated or given to a recycler.”

-What can we do about e-waste?
+How can we reduce e-waste?

+3. Donate it to someone who can use it.
 If you have functioning electronics that you no longer need, consider donating them to a local organization.
 It’s a great way to support your local community while keeping electronics out of landfills.
 Many nonprofits, schools and community centers accept used electronics.
-For example, Free Geek in Portland, Oregon, gives away and sells at a deep discount refurbished computers, phones & electronics.
+For example, Free Geek in Portland, Oregon, gives away and sells furbished computers, phones and electronics at a deep discount.
 You can also use larger national programs, such as the partnership between Dell and Goodwill, the World Computer Exchange, or Cell Phones for Soldiers

 E-waste may be a growing problem, but we all have the power to make a difference.
-By reusing, donating, and recycling our electronics responsibly, we can help reduce the harmful effects of e-waste and protect our planet for generations to come.
+By reusing, donating and recycling our electronics responsibly, we can help reduce the harmful effects of e-waste and protect our planet for generations to come.

 Right to repair